-The City participates as one of 895 plans in the defined benefit cash-balance plan administered by TMRS.
-TMRS is a statewide public retirement plan created by the State and administered in accordance with the TMRS Act, Subtitle G, Title 8, Texas Government Code (the "TMRS Act") as an agent multiple-employer retirement system for employees of Texas participating cities.
-The TMRS Act places the general administration and management of TMRS with a six-member, Governor-appointed Board of Trustees; however, TMRS is not fiscally dependent on the State.
-TMRS issues a publicly available Annual Comprehensive Financial Report that can be obtained at www.tmrs.com.
+The City participates as one of 901 plans in the defined benefit cash-balance plan administered by TMRS.
+TMRS is a statewide retirement plan created by the State and administered in accordance with the TMRS Act, Subtitle G, Title 8, Texas Government Code (the "TMRS Act") as an agent multiple-employer retirement system for municipal employees of Texas participating cities.
+The TMRS Act places the general administration and management of TMRS with a six-member, Governor-appointed Board of Trustees (the "Board); however, TMRS does not receive any funding from the State.
+TMRS issues a publicly available annual comprehensive financial report that can be obtained at www.tmrs.com.